leloulight/csci71-FinalProject/README.md

 ---
 ### **SPRINT 4 :**
 #### *(Total Points : 28)*
 ---
+##### **Story Title: Create burndown chart visualizations / analytics**
+**Estimate :** 10
+As Don the Harvard student, I want to be able to create visualizations that show list and task status for selected categories and list items assigned to me or my team members so that I know which specific list items are complete as well as what percentage of list items are complete/incomplete.

+**Acceptance Criteria :**
+* Any required graph tools are imported to the system.
+* A visual is dynamically generated based on my supplied information to the application to present information about tasks completed v.s. in progress v.s. open.
+* A help menu explaining what information the visuals represent.

+---
 ##### **Story Title: Create search tool for use on all metadata items**
 **Estimate :** 5